New Zealand ends ultra-low interest rates, signals more hikes

-WELLINGTON (REUTERS) - New Zealand's central bank on Wednesday (Oct 6) hiked interest rates for the first time in seven years and signalled further tightening to come, as it looks to get on top of inflationary pressures and cool its red-hot housing market.
+WELLINGTON • New Zealand's central bank yesterday raised interest rates for the first time in seven years and signalled further tightening to come, as it looks to get on top of inflationary pressures and cool its red-hot housing market.

 The increase in the cash rate to 0.5 per cent by the Reserve Bank of New Zealand (RBNZ) had been forecast by all 20 economists polled by Reuters.

-The New Zealand dollar briefly rose after the announcement but fell back to US$0.6930, in line with broader market moves, as the hike was expected by traders.
+The New Zealand dollar briefly rose after the announcement but fell back to US$0.693, in line with broader market moves, as the hike was expected by traders.

 "The committee noted that further removal of monetary policy stimulus is expected over time, with future moves contingent on the medium-term outlook for inflation and employment," RBNZ said in announcing its decision.